 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the year.
-Significant items subject to such estimates and assumptions include the determination of useful lives of capital assets.
 Actual results could differ from those estimates.